-Students can apply for grants to receive funding for social impact internships and social impact experiences through the Ballard Center; however, please note that internships located in certain countries will be disqualified for funding if listed on BYU’s Travel Restrictions List.
+Students can apply for grants to receive funding for social impact internships and social impact experiences through the Ballard Center; however, please note that internships located in certain countries will be disqualified for funding if listed on BYU’s Travel Restrictions List with a red asterisk.

 How much is a typical grant?

 Grant amounts vary based on need, project details, and other criteria.
 Grants are intended to provide reimbursement for travel expenses such as airfare and daily living costs.
 Please note, you will be asked in the application about other sources that you have pursued for funding, including family resources, before asking for a grant amount.

 Can I receive funding if I am traveling to a BYU restricted country?